KristylPeyt/photoAlbum_Enad/README.md

 </details>

-**Page 2: Festivals**
+**<b>Page 2: Festivals</b>**
-Celebrate the vibrant spirit of the Philippines through its colorful festivals.
-From grand street parades and lively dances to rich cultural traditions, each event showcases the nation’s heritage, faith, and joyful community life.
+<i>Celebrate the vibrant spirit of the Philippines through its colorful festivals.
+From grand street parades and lively dances to rich cultural traditions, each event showcases the nation’s heritage, faith, and joyful community life.</i>

 <details>
 <summary>🎉 Festivals (20 Images)</summary>